emsesp/EMS-ESP32/README.md

  **susisstrolch** - Probably the first working version of the EMS bridge circuit I found designed for the ESP8266.
 I borrowed Juergen's [schematic](https://github.com/susisstrolch/EMS-ESP12) and parts of his code logic for reading telegrams.

- **bbqkees** - Kees built a working [circuit](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz) and some sample Arduino code to read from the EMS and push messages to Domoticz.
-His SMD board is also now available for purchase.
+ **bbqkees** - Kees built a working [circuit](https://shop.hotgoodies.nl/ems/) and some sample Arduino code to read from the EMS and push messages to Domoticz.
+His SMD board is also available for purchase.

  **EMS Wiki** - A comprehensive [reference](https://emswiki.thefischer.net/doku.php?id=wiki:ems:telegramme) (in German) for the EMS bus which is a little outdated, not 100% accurate and unfortunately no longer maintained.